tripal/tripal_doc/docs/site_building/example_genomic.rst

 Example Genomic Site Setup
 ============================

 The following tutorial will walk you through creating content and loading genomic data.
-This is a good introduction to Tripal v4.x Content Types and the new Administrative User Interface regardless of whether you intend to store genomic data in your particular Tripal v4 site.
-This demonstration uses three extension modules: Tripal Analysis Blast, Tripal Analysis KEGG, and Tripal Analysis InterPro.
+This is a good introduction to Tripal 4 Content Types and the new Administrative User Interface regardless of whether you intend to store genomic data in your particular Tripal 4 site.

-Freshly installed Tripal 4 has only Generic content types activated.
-It is necessary to add *Genomic* content types to setup a site containing Gene and related content.
-This is done by **Structure** -> **Tripal Content Types** -> + **Import type Collection** -> Check **Genomic Content Types (Chado)** and clicking on **Import**
+When you first install Tripal, you do not yet have any content types created.
+This is to provide you with flexibility to only add the content types you need for your data.
+You will want to add *Genomic* content types to setup a site containing Gene and related content.
+This is done by navigating to **Admin > Tripal > Page Structure** and then clicking "Import type Collection".
+You want to select **Genomic Content Types (Chado)** and click on **Import**

 .. image:: example_genomic/import_tripal_collection.png